wenxin-c/tp/docs/UserGuide.md

 ```
 ============================================================
-    You have added question: What is my purpose in life? into favorite list!!
+    You have added question: What is my purpose in life?
+Into favorite list!!
 ============================================================
 ```